Apollo-Roboto/Apollo-Roboto.dev/content/posts/Adding-Prometheus-metrics-to-your-Discord-bot/index.md

     url: https://pypi.org/project/discord-ext-prometheus/
 ---

-This extension is a Python library that makes it easy to add Prometheus metrics to your Discord bots.
+`discord-ext-prometheus` is an extension library I made to make it easy to add Prometheus metrics to your Discord bots.
 It also supports sharding for larger bots.

 Prometheus is a popular open-source monitoring and alerting system.
 It allows users to collect and store metrics from their applications and infrastructure, and then visualize and analyse those metrics using tools like Grafana.